Skip to main content

 Expert tip: In the left navigation pane, enable quick access to mind maps by clicking on the “more tools” button at the bottom and dragging the “mind map” option to the main toolbar.

-Features for this free version include bringing all collaborators to your position on the whiteboard with one click and a built-in chat and comment-based convo section so you can easily collaborate with your project team.
+Standout Features for this free version include bringing all collaborators to your position on the whiteboard with one click and a built-in chat and comment-based convo section so you can easily collaborate with your project team.
 Then, it has multimedia file attachments and icons so your map gets even more visually attractive.
-Miro then lets you add notes to your mind map, so everyone can read the ground rules, agenda, to-do lists or whatever you wish to communicate.
+Miro also lets you add notes to your mind map, so everyone can read the ground rules, agenda, to-do lists or whatever you wish to communicate.
 Moreover, Miro's stickies capture feature allows users to convert physical sticky notes to visual whiteboard notes using the tool's mobile app.

 Integrations are limited to the core ones.
 These include Slack, Zoom, Trello, Sketch, Google Drive, and a connector with Zapier so you can access thousands of other apps (you have to pay, though).